-On August 2, 2012, the Company filed a universal shelf registration statement to provide additional access to capital, if needed.
+On June 15, 2015, the Company filed a universal shelf registration statement to provide additional access to capital, if needed.
 Pursuant to the shelf registration statement, the Company may from time to time offer to sell debt securities, preferred stock, Class A common stock, depository shares, purchase contracts, units or warrants in one or more offerings.

-The Company also has \$41 million and \$35 million in debt outside the United States that is included in other current liabilities on the consolidated balance sheet at December 31, 2014 and 2013.
+The Company also has \$10 million and \$41 million in debt outside the United States that is included in other current liabilities on the consolidated balance sheet at December 31, 2015 and 2014, respectively.